settermjd/mezzio-markdown-blog/README.md

 ## How it works

-When installed, the module adds two routes to the application's routing table:
+When installed, the module adds two routes to the application's routing table.

-- **One to list all of the available blog items.**
+### One to list all of the available blog items

 Using the path `/blog[/{current:\d+}]`, by default it lists the first page of the blog index.
 However, if a page number is supplied `current`, then that page of the blog will be displayed.
 Alternatively, the user can move forward and backward through pages of the blog by using the pagination links at the bottom of the current page.
 It converts a series of Markdown files with Yaml front-matter into an array of `BlogArticle` entities, which are then rendered as HTML.

-- **One to view individual blog items.**
+### One to view individual blog items

 Using the path `/blog/item/{slug}`, this route displays a blog item with the slug provided.
 In addition to being able to view the matching blog item, a listing of one or more blog items that are related to the current item are also available, if any matches are available.

+### What do the Markdown files look like?

 Here is a sample article, so that you know, roughly, what to expect.